kekekekkek/SvenDPP/README.md

 # Basic Commands
 Currently there is only one `!send` command available to the bot.
 There are plans to add more commands to interact with the game server in the future.
 Writing commands is case insensitive.
 ### [+] Commands:
 * `!send %msg%` - Allows you to send messages from your discord to the game server.
 Messages sent with this command will be displayed to all players on the game server.
 This is the command you need to write in your discord server.
-A simple example: `!send Hello from Discord!`.
+A simple example: `!send Hello from Discord!`;
+* `!cmd %command%` - Allows you to change the value of any variable on the game server.
+For example: `!cmd sv_cheats 1`.

 # Compile C++
 ### [+] SvenJect: